- How do pain research education and policy pertain to public health?

 - Does Tufts offer a distance learning degree?

-To meet students’ desires for convenience and an optimized use of instructional hours, ever-increasing numbers of courses in Tufts’ Pain Research Education and Policy Program utilize a hybrid, blended learning mode.
+At this time, it is not possible to complete the PREP degree online; however, ever-increasing numbers of courses in the program utilize a hybrid, blended learning mode.
 Most of the courses we offer in this model have students come to the Tufts campus for an extended weekend once a semester for an onsite course (or courses).
 The onsite weekend is then followed by asynchronous online learning or synchronous videoconferencing sessions.

 - Does the program provide job counseling and help finding a job?